 Third, set up a regular schedule to ensure you do not fall behind on your bookkeeping.
 Very small businesses may only have to do bookkeeping once a week.
 Larger businesses will have to do it every day and may require a dedicated in-house bookkeeping staff to handle the workload.

 Understanding Balancing the Books

-At the end of the accounting period, usually at the end of the month, you will need to “balance the books”.
-This means going through your bookkeeping records and ensuring that both sides of the accounting equation match.
-There are a few things that have to be done at the end of the period to ensure that your accounting is accurate.
+At the end of the accounting period, usually at the end of the month, you must “balance the books.”
+This means reviewing your bookkeeping records and ensuring that both sides of the accounting equation match.
+A few things must be done at the end of the period to ensure that your accounting is accurate.

 Bank statement reconciliation

 After the end of the month, you will receive a bank statement from your bank.
 You must go through your business’ cash record in the ledger to ensure that the transactions on your ledger match what your bank statement records.
 If there are differences, such as a check that you sent out that has not yet cleared the bank, you must find out why.
 This could also include encumbrance trackingreviewing that needs to be reconciled.

 The trial balance is another check that ensures that every transaction is recorded in two places.
 You must add up all of the debit balances and all of the credit balances for all your accounts.
 They should equal each other.

 If they do not, you must find out why.
 It could be that a number was entered incorrectly, a transaction was sloppily recorded, or some other reason.
 Accounting software often has built-in error protection to prevent this sort of error from occurring in the first place.